dmoore247/uc-rolehelper/README.md

 Before commit, run `make check`
 Consult the `Makefile` for other build options.

+## Using the Project

+### Pre-requisites
+- UC Enabled workspace
+- UC Enabled cluster ( > DBR 13.3 LTS )
+- Account Level Service Principal (Admin entitlement) w/ OAUTH secret
+- 3 to N 'role' level groups.
+These account level groups will govern access to data and compute resources.
+A service principal will be dynamically assigned to these, one at a time.
+- One 'role-switcher' group, these are the principals authorized to use the role-switcher solution accelerator.
+- Networking: Customer dataplane to databricks control plane network path for https REST API calls
+- Group Management:
+  - Remove users from other mechanisms to the groups that roleswitcher manages through thoughtful design of the groups
+- Access Management:
+  - Remove alternate access to protected resources via groups outside of roleswitcher (remove side doors and backdoors)

+### Usage
+- Import archive or mount Repo
+- Download config.json, update the configuration information, load that into a secret scope=`uc-rolehelper`, key=`config`
+- Open notebooks / Role Switch Demo
+- Attach to UC enabled cluster
+- Run

 ## Deploying / Installing the Project
 Instructions for how to deploy the project, or install it